 An interesting feature of sociology as a discipline is the extent to which the empirical side of the discipline has simply seceded from this scholastic project.
 Indeed, the various breaks with Parsons that one already sees in the 1960s – be it Robert Merton’s call for testable ‘middle range’ theories, Alvin Gouldner’s refashioning of Marx as a ‘critical sociologist’ or Harold Garfinkel’s radically bottom-up ethnomethodology – were basically against the very idea of sociology needing to have theoretical foundations in the Parsonian sense.
 For all these thinkers, ‘sociology’ was more about adopting a certain attitude to the social world than building an edifice of knowledge from a secure set of master concepts.

 Nevertheless, even social theorists who would never think of themselves as ‘Parsonian’ still teach the subject in the scholastic mould.
 They organize the course around a set of ‘master theorists’, each of whom is presented as possessing a coherent world-view, the mastery of which will partially unlock the secrets of the social universe.
-In that case, The Grand Prize for the student is to mix and match these world-views in a way to opens up new insights.
+In that case, The Grand Prize for the student is to mix and match these world-views in a way that opens up new insights.
 And indeed, sometimes ‘new insights’ are generated.
 Unfortunately they probably could have been generated more straightforwardly, had the student greater knowledge of empirical social reality and not had to circumnavigate around the twists and turns of the master theorists’ reading habits.

 Luckily I wasn’t taught social theory this way, which simply mystifies the so-called master theorists, turning them into celebrities, the secular equivalent of saints.
 Instead the emphasis was placed on looking at how a range of thinkers with overlapping lifetimes responded to events that would have been common to their existential horizon.
 This was the original context in which ‘modernity’ was presented to me as a focal point for sociology.